 What Is A Lost Or Stolen Paperwork Data Breach Claim?

 A data breach is defined as a security incident resulting in the loss, destruction, alteration, unauthorised disclosure of, or access to, personal data.
-Breaches can happen as the result of a malicious attack on the part of a hacker.
+Breaches can happen as a result of a malicious attack on the part of a hacker.
 However, they can also occur accidentally.

 A human error data breach occurs when a mistake is made that leads to personal data being exposed.
 Things like cyberattacks and data breaches caused by hackers would not be classed as human error breaches; however, if a breach of this nature occurred and you were harmed as a result, you may still be able to claim.